Tony Robles, Founder/Director of F.A.S.T.

 Tony Robles was inspired to become an Athletic Trainer in college.
 While attending Azusa Pacific University in California on an athletic scholarship for soccer, Tony had an accident in which he broke his neck.
 Following the incident, Athletic Trainers were instrumental in helping him return to the sport he loves.
 As a result, he was inspired to do the same for others.
 After receiving his Bachelor’s degree from Azusa Pacific, Tony moved to Michigan to be the Intern Staff Athletic Trainer at Michigan State University.
 His responsibilities there included Women’s Rowing and assisting with Football.
 He then transferred to Alabama State University, where he became the Assistant Athletic Trainer, working with Men’s Basketball, Women’s Soccer, Men’s Baseball and Men’s and Women’s Track and Field.
 Tony is a member of the National Athletic Trainers’ Association.
 He currently resides in West Bloomfield with Katie, his wife of 11 years, and their three sons, Isaac, Ian and Sammy.

-Kaity Benson, Sports Performance Specialist
+Jordan Kimmel, Sports Performance Specialist

 Anthony Wash, Lead Certified Athletic Trainer/Sports Performance Specialist